Why 3 Terms for the House and 2 for the Senate?

 The 3/2 model creates a consistent framework across both chambers without imposing a single uniform limit.
 Each chamber retains its distinct cycle and function, but both are governed by a clear, elections-based boundary on repeated service.

-This approach avoids treating the House and Senate as interchangeable while still applying a coherent structure across Congress as a whole.
-See What Are Congressional Term Limits? for an overview of how the 3/2 model is used in congressional term-limit proposals.
+See What Are Congressional Term Limits? for an overview of how the 3/2 model is used.

 Elections-based structure

 The 3/2 model is defined in terms of elections rather than total years of service.
-A person may be elected up to three times in the House or two times in the Senate, after which they are no longer eligible to be elected again to that chamber.
+A person may be elected up to three times in the House or two times in the Senate, after which they are no longer eligible to be elected again to that chamber, and that eligibility is not restored.

-Expressing limits in elections aligns the rule with the structure of representation itself.
-It defines eligibility in the same terms by which voters select representatives, maintaining a direct connection between the rule and the electoral process.
+Expressing limits in elections aligns the rule with how representation operates, maintaining a direct connection to the electoral process.

 For a detailed structural analysis of the House component, see the Canonical House 3-Term Limit Worked Example.

 Other approaches to congressional term limits include lifetime limits, consecutive-term limits, or time-based limits measured in years of service.
-These models define eligibility differently and may produce different effects on continuity, experience, and rotation.
+These models define whether eligibility is exhausted or allowed to continue, producing different effects on continuity and rotation.

-The 3/2 structure differs in that it aligns directly with election cycles and chamber roles, rather than applying a uniform or time-based cap across both chambers.
+The 3/2 structure differs in that it aligns directly with election cycles and chamber roles, rather than applying a uniform or time-based limit across both chambers.

 Last updated — March 2026